-The Number Line Drag & Drop allows students to drag points or images onto a number line.
+The Number Line Drag & Drop Question allows learners to drag points or images onto a number line.

-Add Minimum and Maximum values of the number line.
+First set the minimum and maximum values of the number line.
 You can also enter the number line title.
-The title will be displayed underneath the number line unless otherwise specified (see Layout).
-Then list possible responses to be dragged on the number line.
-Click on +Add if you need to add a new response field.
+The title will be displayed underneath the number line unless otherwise specified (see the layout section).
+Then, list possible responses to be dragged on the number line.
+Click on '+Add' if you need to add a new response field.
 Click on the trash icon beside a response to remove it.

 Figure 2: Setting up line parameters.

-Now configure validation for your question.
-Follow these steps to set up score and correct response:
+Now, configure validation for your Question.
+Follow these steps to set up a score and correct response:

-- Insert value in the Point(s) box to set up a mark for the question.
+- Insert a value in the 'Point(s)' box to set the total points for the Question.
 The default value is set to 1.

-- In the Correct tab you will see the number line you just created and a container with possible response options.
-In order to validate the question drag and drop correct responses on the number line.
-See example in Figure 3.
+- In the 'Correct' tab, you will see the number line you just created and a container with possible response options.
+In order to set the correct answer for the Question drag and drop correct responses on the number line.
+See the example in Figure 3.

 Figure 3: Question validation.

-In this section various styling an be applied to the question.
-You can add custom Width and Heightvalues in order to set the dimensions of the drawn area.
+In this section, various styling can be applied to the Question.
+You can add custom width and height values in order to set the dimensions of the drawn area.
 Values should be given in pixels, height can also be set to "auto".
 This will scale the drawn area automatically based on the contents.